boot2docker/boot2docker/doc/WORKAROUNDS.md

 ## Port forwarding on steroid

 If you use a lot of containers which expose the same port, you have to use docker dynamic port forwarding.
-So for example running 3 **nginx** conatiner:
+So for example running 3 **nginx** conatiners:

  - container-1 : 80 -> 49153
  - container-2 : 80 -> 49154
  - container-3 : 80 -> 49155

 If you forward all 49XXX ports to your host.
-You can easily access all 3 webserver in you browser, without any ssh localforwarding hack
+You can easily access all 3 webservers in you browser, without any ssh localforwarding hack

 ``` sh